How Many Calories are in Your Drink?

 Light Beer (375ml stubbie)

 Light beer contains about half the alcohol content of full-strength beer.
 However, they both have the same amount of carbs.
 Nevertheless, light beer contains 385Kj per stubbie, so you’ll effectively be consuming 195Kj less if you switch to the light stuff.

 Cider (355ml bottle)

 Cider and sunshine go hand in hand but beware of the high kilojoule content.
 There’s 765Kj in each bottle.
 That’s a massive whack!
 My advice here is to go easy on the cider this summer.
 Limit yourself to one 355ml bottle at most if you decide to indulge.

 Spirits are surprisingly low in energy, at least compared to those drinks previously mentioned.
 A 30ml nip of a spirit, be it vodka, gin, scotch or rum, contains about 280Kj.
 Just be careful of sugary mixers, which can add another 360Kj per drink.
-Opting for soda water or diet mixer will cut back on those extra kilojoules.
+Opting for soda water or a diet mixer will cut back on those extra kilojoules.

 The energy content of cocktails can vary dramatically.
 While a martini has 520Kj, a pina colada has 1210Kj.
 My advice here is to indulge in a cocktail only occasionally and be mindful of the sugary extras (syrups and mixers), not to mention the cream in a pina colada.